jmcastagnetto/gbif-pl-dashboard/README.md

 ### Pre-processing of the data

-In order to have a have a clean dataset for the visualization, I've decided to download the data up to a given date (2022-07-21) and do some pre-processing to have it ready for display in a dashboard.
+In order to have a clean dataset for the visualization, I've decided to download the data up to a given date (2022-07-21) and do some pre-processing to have it ready for display in a dashboard.

 From the downloaded ZIP file (selecting the one containing the Darwin Core metadata), I've used two files:

 - `multimedia.txt`: contains a list of the images associated with each observation
   - From this data, I've selected the `gbifID` and `identifier` columns, which contain (respectively), the GBIF ID and the URL for the image associated to that observation.
 The `identifier` column was renamed to `img_url`, and then for each observation, only the first image (after ordering by URL) was picked.

-- `occurrence.txt`: contains the records of each organism observation in Poland
+- `occurrence.txt`: contains the records of each observation in Poland
   - From this data, I've selected the columns: `gbifID`, `identifier`, `occurrenceID`, `eventDate`, `year`, `month`, `day`, `individualCount`, `countryCode`, `locality`, `decimalLatitude`, `decimalLongitude`,
     `kingdom`, `vernacularName`, and `scientificName`

-It was observed that, in the occurrence data, any given scientific name can have one or more common (*vernacular*) names, so, in order to standardize the nomenclature, I've collapsed into a string all common names of a given scientific name, using the "pipe" character (" | ") as separator.
+It was noted that, in the occurrence data, any given scientific name can have one or more common (*vernacular*) names, so, in order to standardize the nomenclature, I've collapsed all common names of a given scientific name into a string, using the "pipe" character (" | ") as separator.
 A new column (`org_name`) was composed using the pattern `scientificName / vernacularName`, which would allow for free text search by either type of name.

 Also, the occurrence data was augmented with the `img_url` column, and appropriate columns for use with marker labels (`str_lbl`) and pop-ups (`popup_lbl`) were generated using the other existing fields.